SurajBhambhani/MySample/README.md

 ## Architecture

-This project follows a classic three-tier architecture, containerized with Docker for consistent development and production environments.
+This project follows a classic three-tier architecture, augmented with a Management and Control Plane (MCP) server, and containerized with Docker for consistent development and production environments.

 ```mermaid
 graph TD